 - One Time Expenses.
 Did that bad debt really only happen once?
 Or will it likely happen on a routine basis?

-When it comes to M&A transactions realize that buyers are principally concerned about risks: What don’t they know?
+When it comes to M&A transactions, realize that buyers are principally concerned about risks: What don’t they know?
 What aren’t you telling them?
 How could this investment go bad?
-We often say that getting to a closing is about removing roadblocks in the deal – and often the biggest amongst them is reducing the buyer’s level of perceived risk.
-With that in mind its important to think about the line items that go into SDE well before you go to market and do your best to reduce any areas that might fall into the “questionable” zone.
+We often say that getting to closing is about removing roadblocks in the deal – and often, the biggest amongst them is reducing the buyer’s level of perceived risk, with that in mind its important to think about the line items that go into SDE well before you go to market and do your best to reduce any areas that might fall into the “questionable” zone.
 Simply put – the cleaner your financials are the more likely you are to cash out on the best price and terms.